 By Sabrina Valles

-Tickets for April 29 are on sale now for $20-$50 and may be purchased through the Musco Center online at www.muscocenter.org or by calling the box office at 844-OC-MUSCO (844-626-8726).
+Tickets for May 26 are on sale now and may be purchased through the Musco Center online at www.muscocenter.org/ or by calling the box office at 844-OC-MUSCO (844-626-8726).
 All print-at-home tickets include a no-cost parking pass.
 Musco Center for the Arts is located on the campus of Chapman University at 415 North Glassell, Orange.